With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-Given the risk to coronavirus infection, some members work remotely (working from home).
+Due to the risk to coronavirus infection, some members of the team work remotely (from home).

-The first is to prepare the physical environment, the second is to redesign the work flow, and the third is to take care of the mental health.
+The first is to improve the physical environment, the second is to redesign the workflow, and the third is to take care of mental health.

-At that time, we were predicting what would happen in a month's time, and that was that the physical environment would be mostly cleared, some issues would remain in the work flow, and the mentality would be depressed.
+At that time, the members predicted what would happen after one month, and that was that the physical environment would be mostly cleared, but that some issues would remain in the workflow and mental health would tend to be depressed.

-The result was an extension of my expectations, but I realized that I had to think more delicately and intricately on the mental side.
+The results were an extension of my expectations, but I realized that I needed to think more delicately and intricately on the mental side.